 For Longnose Sucker, the correlation between TP and the longitudinal gradient was reduced or became insignificant for most taxonomic groups and functional feeding groups (Figure 5 G,H, Figure 6 G,H).
 However, the positive correlation between TP and PC1 remained when correcting by the taxonomic group Dytiscidae (Figure 5G,H).
 When correcting by basal resources, the correlation between TP and PC1 remained for all basal resource compartments and for bulk basal resources (Figure 5 G,H, Figure 6 G,H).

 For White Sucker, the correlation between TP and the longitudinal gradient was reduced or became insignificant after correction by taxonomic groups and functional feeding groups (Figure 5 I,J; Figure 6 I,J).
-However, the positive correlation between TP and PC1 was reversed when correcting by the taxonomic groups Elmidae-larvae and Dytiscidae (Figures I,J).
+However, the positive correlation between TP and PC1 was reversed when correcting by the taxonomic groups Elmidae-larvae and Dytiscidae (Figure 5 I,J).
 Also, the positive correlation between TP and PC1 was reversed when correcting by the feeding groups Omnivores, Collectors and Predators (Figure 6 I,J).
 When correcting by basal resources, the correlations between TP and PC1 remained for the basal resource compartments filamentous, FBOM, and bulk basal resources (Figure 5 I,J; Figure 6 I,J).

 Discussion

 Obtaining consensus about suitable baseline indicators that account for geographic variation in δ15N values is a key step toward improving the use of stable isotope in aquatic ecosystems.
-Here, we evaluated the effectiveness of a standardized method for identifying optimal isotopic baselines developed for lowland temperate streams (Kristensen et al. 2016) by applying it to stream systems spanning the Rocky Mountains–Great Plains ecotone.
-The four screening criteria within the method are important to meet when selecting a suitable baseline for estimating trophic positions of consumer organisms.
+We evaluated the effectiveness of a standardized method for identifying optimal isotopic baselines previously developed for lowland temperate streams (Kristensen et al. 2016) by applying it to stream systems spanning the Rocky Mountains–Great Plains ecotone.
+The four screening criteria appear useful for selecting a suitable baseline for estimating trophic positions of consumer organisms.
 Simuliidae emerged as the taxonomic group that met all four of the criteria in our system and in Danish lowland streams (Kristensen et al., 2016).
-Contrary to many studies in the literature that use aquatic herbivores as baselines (Kjeldgaard et al., 2021), this standardized method indicates that some filterers such as Simuliidae, may also serve as a reliable baseline when sufficiently distributed in stream ecosystems.
+Contrary to many studies that use aquatic herbivores as baselines (Kjeldgaard et al., 2021), the standardized method we evaluated indicated that some filterers such as Simuliidae, may also serve as a reliable baseline when sufficiently distributed in stream ecosystems.

 Assessment of Criteria

 The distribution of aquatic macroinvertebrates poses a severe limitation when selecting suitable baselines.
-Widely distributed baselines are preferred to ensure that baselines cover the range of the study.
+Widely distributed baselines are preferred to ensure that baselines cover the geographic extent of the study.
 But sixty-two percent of the taxonomic groups found within our region were not present at 75% of our sites.
 Similarly, 87% of taxonomic groups in Danish Lowland streams were not sufficiently distributed to be useful for baseline corrections (Kristensen et al. 2016).
 Although frustrating for selecting baselines, typical metacommunities consist of many locally distributed taxonomic groups and few widely distributed taxonomic groups.